lzhzlw/lzhzlw.github.io/_pages/about.md

 -	`Liu, Z.`, Chen, J., Chen, B.✉, & Wang, S. (2024).
 Temperature constraints of terrestrial ecosystem respiration in global biomes. *Functional Ecology*.
 [[DOI]](https://doi.org/10.1111/1365-2435.70075) [[Preview]](/pdf_file/Liu_2025_Functional_Ecology.pdf)

+> Reviewer 1: This is an important topic given uncertainties in respiration response to rising temperature, from laboratory to ecosystem to global scales.
+The ms is well written, interesting, and the analysis generally clearly described.
+> Reviewer 2: This is an outstanding paper which quantifies the temperature dependence of terrestrial ecosystem respiration (Re) from the vast FLUXNET datasets....This is a very well written and executed study.
+It was a pleasure to read and offers real novel insight on the subject.

 </div>
 </div>